 What to Do at Lombard Street

-On busy days, the hundreds of tourists who visit this 600-foot-long, red brick road could count a passing car every 10 seconds, up to 350 vehicles in an hour.
+On busy days, any of the hundreds of tourists who visit this 600-foot-long, red-brick road would see a passing car every 10 seconds, up to 350 vehicles in an hour.
 The never-ending two- and four-wheeled stream winds downhill, passengers squealing in mock fear at every turn.

 The Lombard Street Experience

 For a behavioral scientist, Lombard Street would be the perfect place to study scatterbrained tourist behavior.
 They could take notes as distracted picture-takers block traffic, stop pedestrians, and even impede the local parrot flock flying overhead.